The ultimate checklist for your city trip luggage

 • An outfit you can go out with.
 Either partying or fine dining, whatever your vibe is.

-Depending on what type of person you are, you don’t need to bring extra shoes apart from the ones you are wearing to your destination.
+Depending on your type of person, you don’t need to bring extra shoes apart from the ones you are wearing to your destination.
 I can recommend having comfortable shoes in any situation.

 • A toothbrush